gemma-draper/Hawthorne-Regression/README.md

 ## Project Brief & Deliverables

 The project brief was to:
-* identify an industry relevant prediction problem.
+* Identify an industry relevant prediction problem.
-* develop a solution to this problem.
+* Develop a solution to this problem.
-* present the results.
+* Present the results.

 Deliverables were:
-* a GitHub repo containing all code.
+* A GitHub repo containing all code.
-* presentation in two parts:
+* A presentation in two parts:
-    1. **Non-technical presetation** highlighting the problem and the solution at a high level.
-It should explain the results that were attained and how they will drive business value.
+    1. **Non-technical presentation** highlighting the problem and the solution at a high level.
+This part explained the results that were attained and how they will drive business value.
-    2. **Technical presentation** giving detail of the techniques applied during data processing and modelling.
+    2. **Technical presentation** giving details of the techniques applied during data processing and modelling.

+## Planning

+## Data

+## Modelling

+## Presentation

+## Code